robertobatts/aws-certification-notes/notes/07-elb-and-asg.md

 2. If there a re multiple instances in the AZ to choose from, delete the one with the oldest launch configuration

 #### Lifecycle Hooks
-- By default, as soon as an isntance is launched in an ASG it's in service
+- By default, as soon as an instance is launched in an ASG it's in service
 - You have the ability to perform extra steps before the instance goes in service (Pending state)
 - You have the ability to perform some actions before the instance is terminated (Terminating state)
 ![[asg-lifecycle-hooks.png]]